All posts by Bjorn Sjodin

 Use Editor Tools to Simplify Your App-Building Process

-In the Application Builder, included with COMSOL Multiphysics version 5.2, the new Editor Tools window makes it possible to create simulation apps with a lot fewer clicks of the mouse.
-In this blog post, we will demonstrate how to create an app with Editor Tools using a simple simulation example, as well as show how to perform common user interface creation tasks more easily.
+Get a demonstration of how to create an app using a simple simulation example, as well as how to perform common user interface creation tasks more easily in the Application Builder.

 Detecting Dark Matter Axions with a Microwave Cavity